mmonish276/Hardware-Projects/Wi-Fi LED Matrix/Description.md

 # LED Matrix Project

 ## Description
 #### The LED Matrix is a design that can display various images on a grid of Adafruit RGB Neopixels (256 in this project), extracting RGB values from hexadecimal image files uinder the control of a wireless ESP8266 ESP-01 Wireless Transceiver Module.
-The code is able to recieve HTTP POST requests from the command prompt of a laptop and process it into a Neopixel LED display.
+The code is able to receive HTTP POST requests from the command prompt of a laptop and process it into a Neopixel LED display.

 ## Components Used
 #### 1. Adafruit Neopixel Array (16x16)